-In the event of transplantation from a HBsAg-positive/HBV NAT-positive donor, the hepatitis D virus (HDV) status of the donor should be determined, including HDV ribonucleic acid (RNA) and HDV antibody assays.
+Additionally, the hepatitis D virus (HDV) status of the donor should be determined, including HDV ribonucleic acid (RNA) and HDV antibody assays.
 The results of these assays will often not be available until after transplantation.
-Where there is a risk of HDV transmission, transplantation should be discussed with an infectious diseases physician or hepatologist prior to proceeding.
+Where there is a suspected or known risk of HDV transmission, transplantation should be discussed with an infectious diseases physician or hepatologist prior to proceeding